annastep19/WSBPRISMPrediction/README.md

 NB: it uses ErrorPlots.py
 ```

+See figures in **Results**

 ## Results:

 ## 1. Comparison of muon neutrino fluxes in FHC and RHC modes in the near detector

 ### 1.1 One dimensional plots

+New data:
+- Horn Current: on-axis position

 ![a](/imgs/jpg/LAr_center_Horn_current_OnAxis_0_m_page-0001.jpg)
 ![b](/imgs/jpg/LAr_center_Horn_current_OnAxis_0_m_page-0002.jpg)